digibib/go-feig/README.md

 ## Usage

 ```
+  -axeHost string
+        host of feiging axe
+  -axePort int
+        port of feiging axe
   -debug
         turn on verbose logging
+  -library string
+        library ISIL number (default "02030000")
   -port string
-    	port of http API (default ":1666")
+        port of http API (default ":1667")
-  -library string
-        the ISIL number of the library (exclusive country code)
+  -tls
+        use tls, read cert.pem and key.pem from same folder
   -wake
-    	Keep inventory state and keep all transponders awake (default true)
+        Keep inventory state and keep all transponders awake, will not be able to read tag content (default true)
-  -axeHost
-        host ip/name of a TCP connected Feig Axe in same network
-  -axePort
-        port of a TCP connected Feig Axe in same network
 ```

 Application fires up a http server and mounts optional web content from ./html folder